 Co-Founder and Executive Director, Palestinian Centre for Human Rights

-Raji Sourani, a 1990 graduate of the Human Rights Advocates Program, writes, “My life would have been very different without my experience at HRAP.”
+Raji Sourani, a 1990 graduate of the HRAP, writes, “My life would have been very different without my experience at HRAP.”

-Since he finished the program, Raji Sourani, a human rights lawyer has gone on to achieve notable professional accomplishments.
-In 1995, Raji co-founded the Palestinian Centre for Human Rights (PCHR), a non-profit organization based in Gaza dedicated to protecting human rights, promoting the rule of law and upholding democratic principles in the Occupied Palestinian Territory.
+Since he finished the program, Sourani, a human rights lawyer, has gone on to achieve notable professional accomplishments.
+In 1995, Sourani co-founded the Palestinian Centre for Human Rights (PCHR), a non-profit organization based in Gaza dedicated to protecting human rights, promoting the rule of law, and upholding democratic principles in the Occupied Palestinian Territory.
 Since then, PCHR has become the leading human rights organization in the Gaza Strip, serving as an independent legal body in Gaza that documents and investigates human rights abuses and provides legal aid and counseling to victims.

-The Human Rights Advocate Program at Columbia University provides Advocates with unique access to a range of human rights organizations, institutions and policy makers that are based in New York City.
-Raji cites that these networking opportunities greatly enhanced his work at PCHR, he writes, “The professional and personal relationships that I developed during my time at HRAP have lasted until today, remain ever present, and are of invaluable importance in the work of PCHR.”
+HRAP provides advocates with unique access to a range of human rights organizations, institutions and policymakers that are based in New York City.
+Sourani says that these networking opportunities greatly enhanced his work at PCHR: “The professional and personal relationships that I developed during my time at HRAP have lasted until today, remain ever present, and are of invaluable importance in the work of PCHR.”

-When reflecting on his experience in HRAP and its impact on his current work, Raji concludes, “My participation in HRAP has significantly helped my work in human rights advocacy and litigation.
-My time at Columbia University was an eye opening experience and provided me with access to an international legal network, and especially within the New York human rights community.
+When reflecting on his experience in HRAP and its impact on his current work, Sourani concludes: “My participation in HRAP has significantly helped my work in human rights advocacy and litigation.
+My time at Columbia University was an eye-opening experience and provided me with access to an international legal network, and especially within the New York human rights community.
 It has expanded the reach of my work and that of PCHR immensely.”